stevenc-stb/spdx-3-model/model/FunctionalAssurance/Properties/verificationPrecondition.md

 ## Summary

-Verification preconditions are specific conditions, requirements, or initial states that must be satisfied before a verification activity (such as a test, inspection, or analysis) can be executed to ensure accurate and reliable results.
+Verification preconditions are initial criteria that shall be met prior to initiating the test.

 ## Description

-Verification preconditions are specific conditions, requirements, or initial states that must be satisfied before a verification activity (such as a test, inspection, or analysis) can be executed to ensure accurate and reliable results.
+Verification preconditions are specific conditions, requirements, or initial states that must be satisfied before a verification activity will be executed.

 ## Metadata